Discovering Ghaleb Khater: In search of a forgotten painter chasing justice

 by Fatenn Mostafa-Kanafani

-“I have tried to depict the problems of our country, which faces the whole world, in the hope that finally for my country a solution would be found, and that people’s lives would therefore become more bearable and full of will.”
+“I have tried to depict our country’s problems, which faces the whole world, in the hope that finally for my country a solution would be found, and that people’s lives would become more bearable and full of will.”

-Born and raised in Luxor, Ghaleb Khater graduated from the Faculty of Fine Arts in Cairo in 1950.
+Born and raised in Luxor, Ghaleb Khater graduated from the Fine Arts Faculty in Cairo in 1950.
 Egypt was still a protectorate of Britain and ruled by a monarch.

-He slipped under a shroud of anonymity, with his art purposely disregarded as politically motivated in both content and form, by the ironclad grip of a controlling state who saw in his efforts, to incite dialogue, provocation.
-The labeling of contemporary artists as ‘political’ as well as the current commodification of the notion of revolution will appear out of place because Khater’s work, four decades prior to Arab Spring, is explicitly ‘revolutionary’, timeless and universal.
+He slipped under a shroud of anonymity, with his art purposely disregarded as politically motivated in both content and form by the ironclad grip of a controlling state who saw provocation in his efforts to incite dialogue.
+The labeling of contemporary artists as ‘political’ and the current commodification of the notion of revolution will appear out of place because Khater’s work, four decades before Arab Spring, is explicitly ‘revolutionary,’ timeless, and universal.